saolang/saolang/README.md

 ## Why new lang?

-cool and func
+For cool and fun, for faith.

 * english-keyword-less is cool
-* mini vm binary is cool
+* mini vm/snapshot is cool and universal
-* just for fun
+* tiny base HAL is awesome